Smehroz/Hello-world/README.md

 # Hello-world
+I am new here
-I am currently doing my bachelors and I'm curious to learn and work on GitHub
+Currently doing my bachelors and I'm curious to learn and work on GitHub I need people to help and teach me